ChainSecurity/deployment_validation/README.md

 dv sign new.dvf.json
 ```

-If you do not wish to sign the DVF, you can instead finalize it by generating an ID:
+DVFs automatically get an ID when they are created.
+When you change the contents of the DVF, the ID has to be regenerated.
+When signing, this is automatically done.
+However, in some circumstances, you might not want to sign the DVF.
+In that case, you can regenerate the ID as follows:

 ```
 dv id new.dvf.json